Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

     <img width="1920" height="1045" alt="sc-read_file" src="https://github.com/user-attachments/assets/8f754b72-cfb4-4527-9934-a55b0c657a38" />
 </p>

-- As we see, we've got a Remote Code Execution exploit!
+- We can!

-Next, lets insepct the upload file to see if we can find where its storing the files:
+Since we can read files, lets get the source code for upload.php so we can find where its storing the files:

 <p align="center">
     <img width="1920" height="1045" alt="sc-read_sc" src="https://github.com/user-attachments/assets/72122f72-e945-457e-8ed2-81e2493baa2a" />